-The Teacher Education Program (TEP) prepares students to become reflective, justice-seeking educators who are able to affect change within the complex landscape of contemporary education.
-Through coursework and field-based experiences, specifically in an urban context, our passionate, committed and academically-accomplished students advance their skills in instructional practices, classroom management strategies and lesson planning as they work toward an Initial license in Massachusetts at the secondary or middle school level.
+The Teacher Education Program (TEP) will prepare you to become a reflective, justice-seeking educator who is able to effect change within the complex landscape of contemporary education.
+Through coursework and field-based experiences, specifically in an urban context, you will advance your skills in instructional practices, classroom management strategies and lesson planning as you work toward an Initial license in Massachusetts at the secondary or middle school level.

-Grounded in urban-focused teaching and learning opportunities, the TEP depends on strong partnerships with Worcester Public Schools to provide students with a robust sequence of experiences, including structured observation, tutoring, and co-teaching, within which to expand their knowledge and skills.
-This experience is capped with a practicum semester, during which students teach, assist with a duty, attend meetings and participate in other activities as members of the school community.
-Students are supported throughout their experience with a team of supervisors, professors and colleagues.
-Consistent reflection is critical to the program as students challenge their assumptions and discover their own identities as educators.
+Grounded in urban-focused teaching and learning opportunities, the TEP depends on strong partnerships with Worcester Public Schools to provide you with a robust sequence of experiences, including structured observation, tutoring, and co-teaching, within which to expand their knowledge and skills.
+This experience is capped with a practicum semester, during which you will teach, assist with a duty, attend meetings and participate in other activities as members of the school community.
+You will be supported throughout your experience with a team of supervisors, professors and colleagues.
+Consistent reflection is critical to the program as you challenge your assumptions and discover your own identity as an educator.

-- Subject Matter Knowledge Coursework TEP students also complete a range of courses to meet the state Subject Matter Knowledge requirements for teachers.
-We currently offer approved programs in 11 licensure areas: Biology, Chemistry, Chinese, English, French, General Science, History, Latin and Classical Humanities, Mathematics, Physics and Spanish.
+- Subject Matter Knowledge Coursework: TEP students also complete a range of courses to meet the state Subject Matter Knowledge requirements for teachers.
+We currently offer approved programs in 11 licensure areas: Biology, Chemistry, Chinese Studies, English, French, General Science, History, Latin and Classical Humanities, Mathematics, Physics and Spanish.